 How can Illegal Drugs be Bought Over Instagram?

 The way that dealers on Instagram are connecting with users is through other texting apps.
 While the pictures are advertising the drugs that they have for sale in the photos and reaching users through the hashtags that they’re tagging the photos with, most of the transactions aren’t made on the Instagram app itself.
 The deals and money exchange are talked about in different texting apps.
-The direct messages in Instagram can be traced easily while it may be more difficult using a different app, such as WhatsApp.
+The direct messages on Instagram can be traced easily while it may be more difficult using a different app, such as WhatsApp.
 Some posts have phone numbers and emails attached, while others have their Kik ID attached in the photo or the text with the hashtags that are used to find these posts.

 Kik presents the perfect opportunity for buying and selling drugs on the internet as it doesn’t take any of your data and you can chat anonymously with others who use the app.
 Now that they have had a conversation, how are teens purchasing the drugs?
 Buying drugs online isn’t like a handoff on a street corner where the interaction involves little more than a head nod and a couple of words exchanged if that, social media drug deals have to be done over the internet.
 Most Instagram dealers will use systems like PayPal, MoneyGram.com, or cryptocurrency like bitcoin – this is more often used on the deep web.
-There are also instantaneous money sending apps that you only have to link your debit card with and can send money to anyone.
+There is also instantaneous money sending apps that you only have to link your debit card with and can send money to anyone.

 Is Your Teenager Buying Drugs From Instagram?